PARALLELPROJ -- An open-source framework for fast calculation of projections in tomography: Introduction

 For most tomographic image reconstruction algorithms, the bottleneck in terms of computation time is the evaluation of a linear forward model that describes the physics of the data acquisition process.
-In CT, PET, and SPECT, the forward model includes the computation of many (weighted) line or volume integrals through an image volume, commonly called ``projections'' - which can be slow when executed on a single processor.
-Fortunately, for most reconstruction algorithms, the computation of projections can be executed in parallel on multiple processors, e.g. using multiple CPUs or one or more graphics processing units (GPUs).
-Note that the evaluation of the adjoint of the forward model - commonly called ``back projection``` - is computationally more demanding, since race conditions usually occur.
+In CT, and PET, the forward model includes the computation of many (weighted) line or volume integrals through an image volume, commonly called ``projections'' - which can be slow when executed on a single processor.
+Fortunately, for most reconstruction algorithms, the computation of projections can be executed in parallel on multiple processors, e.g. using multiple CPU-cores or one or more graphics processing units (GPUs).
+Note that the parallel evaluation of the adjoint of the forward model - commonly called ``back projection'' - is more demanding, since race conditions, where multiple threads/processes need to update the same memory location, can occur.
 In recent decades, the use of GPUs for faster calculation of projections in tomographic imaging has been studied extensively; see, e.g. \cite{pratx_fully_2006, pratx_fast_2009, barker_gpu-accelerated_2009, cui_fully_2011, herraiz_fully_2011, herraiz_gpu-based_2011, kim_fully_2011, zhou_fast_2011, chou_accelerating_2012, kinouchi_gpu-based_2012,cui_distributed_2013, ha_gpu-accelerated_2013, markiewicz_high_2014, zhou_efficient_2014, nassiri_fast_2015, zeng_gpu-accelerated_2020} or the reviews \cite{eklund_medical_2013, depres_review_2017} for the use of GPUs in PET reconstruction.
-All of these articles conclude that the time needed to calculate forward and back projections on state-of-the-art GPUs is usually much shorter compared to using multiple CPUs.
+All of these articles conclude that the time needed to calculate forward and back projections on state-of-the-art GPUs is usually much shorter compared to using multiple CPU-cores.

-Motivated by these findings and the recent availability of very powerful low- and high-level GPU programming frameworks such as \texttt{CUDA} and \texttt{cupy} \cite{cupy_2017}, we developed a new open source research framework, called \texttt{parallelproj}, for fast calculations of projections in tomography.
+Motivated by these findings and the recent availability of very powerful low- and high-level GPU programming frameworks such as \texttt{CUDA} and \texttt{cupy} \cite{cupy_2017}, we developed a new open source research framework, called \texttt{parallelproj}, for fast calculations of forward and back projections in tomographic image reconstruction.